Alluxio/alluxio/docs/en/operation/Metrics-System.md

 $ curl 127.0.0.1:30000/metrics/json/
 ```

-### Sample CSV Sink Setup
+### CSV Sink Setup

-This section gives an example of writing collected metrics to a CSV file.
+This section gives an example of writing collected metrics to CSV files.

 First, create the polling directory for `CsvSink` (if it does not already exist):